spotinst/help/src/docs/ocean/features/ocean-cluster-right-sizing-savings-tab.md

   * Last 7 days.
   * This month (from the first day of the month until today).

-* Savings benchmark:
-  * Original requests: Cost is based on the workload requests initially used by right-sizing.
-  * Current Requests: Cost is based on the latest workload requests.

 * Workloads (optimized workloads only).
 * Namespaces.